 The state of South Dakota makes it very easy to find someone incarcerated in state prison.
 The process for finding an inmate in county jail is different.
 The South Dakota Department of Corrections is the agency that maintains inmate records and makes it easy to look up someone in prison.
 Follow the instructions below:

-Another option when searching for inmate records, arrests, warrants, criminal history, or other public records is to try the Infotracer tool.
+Another option when doing a South Dakota offerder search or just searching for inmate records, arrests, warrants, criminal history, or other public records is to try the Infotracer tool.

 South Dakota has a variety of facilities and programs that make up its correctional system.
 Their mission as outlined on their website is to: “protect the citizens of South Dakota by providing safe and secure facilities for juvenile and adult offenders committed to our custody by the courts, to provide effective community supervision to offenders upon their release and to utilize evidence-based practices to maximize opportunities for rehabilitation.”
 The South Dakota prison system is comprised of: